-(iii) the appellant must, within the same period, file a copy of the order with the district clerk; or
+(iii) the appellant must, within the same period, file a copy of the order with the district clerk; or appellant must include in the record a transcript of all evidence relevant to that finding or conclusion.

 (B) file a certificate stating that no transcript will be ordered.